tanghaibao/jcvi/README.rst

     * Grouper can be used as disjoint set data structure.
     * range contains common range operations, like overlap and chaining.
-    * Sybase connector.
+    * Sybase connector to JCVI internal database.
+    * Table and string formatting functions.
-    * Miscellaneous cookbook recipes.
+    * Miscellaneous cookbook recipes, like iterators and decorators.

 Dependencies